Selected client coverage. Full client list and coverage available upon request

 Keeping Up With the Shop-Dashians While seven out of 10 luxury brands on the list have set up mobile applications for Apple iOS-powered devices such as iPhones and iPads, less than a third let shoppers buy on the go.
 Those that ranked feeble...might provide a potential client list for mobile-app developer companies like the startup Mobify.

-Powering the Mobile Retailer Mobify, a "software as a service" company whose dozen or so clients include the retailers Lululemon, Threadless, and Bonobos, is taking advantage of what it sees as a hot and emerging sector for merchants: mobile websites for consumers who want to shop anywhere, anytime on their smartphones or tablets.
+Powering the Mobile Retailer Mobify, whose clients include the retailers Lululemon, Threadless, and Bonobos, is taking advantage of what it sees as a hot and emerging sector for merchants: mobile websites for consumers who want to shop anywhere, anytime on their smartphones or tablets.

 It's Time For Web Marketers To Cater To Mobile Users Igor Faletski, Mobify CEO, discusses how web marketers can plan for mobile.